fiosman/todolistapp/README.md

 # To-Do List (Pure JS)

 This is a simple To-Do List written in pure JavaScript.
-The application is fully responsive, and allows the user's saved tasks to persist in [local storage](https:https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage)
+The application is fully responsive, and features user's saved tasks to persist in [local storage](https:https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage).

 ## Technologies Used